 Six Spires

-Phil Rainbow at the Somerset Cheese Company has specialised in non-cows' milk cheeses since the company was founded in 2005.
-But cheeses such as Fosseway Fleece (ewe) and Pennard Vale (goat) were very much in the cheddar style, so logically he was bound to make a real cheddar sooner or later.
+Phil Rainbow at the Somerset Cheese Company has specialised in non-cow's milk cheeses since the company was founded in 2005.
+Cheeses such as Fosse Way Fleece (ewe) and Pennard Vale (goat) were very much in the cheddar style, and originally Six Spires was too, but sometime around 2022 the recipe was changed to something more in the Swiss Appenzeller style.

 add to cart